knowledgepixels/slides/mare/slides.md

 - Requirement for exposure of manuscript/author to negative flagging _keeps away bad actors from the start_

-- _Possibility_ of flagging is sufficient (mostly): journals don't actually need to publish notes about manuscripts
+- _Possibility_ of flagging is sufficient (mostly): journals don't actually need to publish notes about manuscript

 ---